My Mission, Mountains And Metamorphosis

 1. The importance of good hiking boots!
 With both yoga and hiking it all starts with the feet.
 Making sure that you have good foundational support is a must.
 The day that I was hiking across the continental divide in Colorado I had accidentally only worn my tennis shoes as I mistakenly thought my hiking boots were in the back of the car.
 Wow!
 What a different experience that was.
 I was much less sure footed and I kept feeling my ankles roll at every step.
 I actually encountered a marmot on a pretty steep part of my hike.
 I remember the two of us staring eye to eye.
 I thought “Does this mean that I’ve climbed high enough on this path to find contentment?”
 And I feel as if the marmot replied “Keep going, you can do it Kelly!“

 2. If you can stay mindful and present, so many animal spirits and natural elements can cross your path and are there to help guide and teach you lessons.
 Listen to the wisdom of Mother Nature.
 Originally when I was thinking about my year of mountains I was thinking of the solidity and stability of all the rock.
-However I was humbled at the power of water as I got to experience melting glaciers, mountain lakes, mountain waterfalls.
+However, I was humbled at the power of water as I got to experience melting glaciers, mountain lakes and mountain waterfalls.
 It taught me that being soft like water could be a way more powerful force.

 3. You do develop a certain resiliency by testing yourself and going farther than your comfort zone.
 It’s amazing the transformation that happens when you show up and are visible to yourself!
 It really helped me better discern what situations and people that are worthy of my gifts and energy and to walk away from the ones that were no longer serving me.